Zonta Foothills Climate Justice Scholarship

 ● Unofficial transcript from CU Boulder to verify current enrollment

-● Letter of recommendation commenting on the candidate’s climate action work
+● Letter of recommendation commenting on your climate action work

-Please send all supporting materials to the Zonta Foothills Foundation at president@zontafoothills.org by 5:00 pm on Monday, December 2, 2024.
+Please send all supporting materials to the Zonta Foothills Foundation at president@zontafoothills.org by 5:00 pm Monday, February 2, 2026.

 Let’s get started: